-Waste Management also says it is about to become heavily invested in a massive conversion to capital-intensive single-stream processing.
-They say the changeover is to improve efficiency, but any improvement in cost seems likely to come directly at the expense of recycling.
-Early indications suggest that 20%-30% (and some say more) of the recyclables that were carefully separated by residents will not be sorted out for market at these high speed, heavily automated MRFs.
+Waste Management says it is about to become heavily invested in a massive conversion to capital-intensive single-stream processing.
+They say the changeover is to improve efficiency, but some suggest that 20%-30% of resident-separated materials will not be sorted out for market at these high speed, heavily automated MRFs.
 Instead they will be hauled to the landfill as rejects.
-Successful 35% recovery programs as measured on the truck would succumb to an anemic 25% recovery at the MRF; once soaring 50% programs become pedestrian 35% efforts.
-In addition, half the newsprint and glass - the vast majority of the material that is recovered - looks like it is winding up being down-cycled to markets that waste resources, loose value and may not be self sustaining.
-All this could eventually push recycling down a slippery slope to oblivion.
+In addition, half the newsprint and glass - the vast majority of the material that is recovered - looks like it is winding up being downcycled to markets that waste resources, lose value, and may not be self sustaining.

-Short-term cost pressures on municipalities led many to see BFI's lower price for non-glass pickup as worth the loss in recovery.
-Similarly, the "cost" advantage of these mega-MRFs may make it hard for independent MRFs to compete on price and remain in business as a safety valve for recyclers when those dedicated processors' strength lies in recovery.
-For increasingly - and doubly so if American hits an economic downturn - municipalities' mantra is "cost, cost and cost."
+The "cost" advantage of these mega-MRFs may make it hard for independent MRFs to compete on price and remain in business as a safety valve for recyclers when those dedicated processors' strength lies in recovery.
+For increasingly - and doubly so if American hits an economic downturn - municipalities' are finding it expedient to choose lower cost options over the maintenance of high service levels.